ocornut/imgui/docs/FAQ.md

 ---

 ### Q: I integrated Dear ImGui in my engine and little squares are showing instead of text...
-This usually means that: your font texture wasn't uploaded into GPU, or your shader or other rendering state are not reading from the right texture (e.g. texture wasn't bound).
+Your renderer is not using the font texture correctly or it hasn't be uploaded to GPU.
-If this happens using the standard backends it is probably that the texture failed to upload, which could happens if for some reason your texture is too big.
+- If this happens using the standard backends: A) have you modified the font atlas after `ImGui_ImplXXX_NewFrame()`?
+B) maybe the texture failed to upload, which could happens if for some reason your texture is too big.
 Also see [docs/FONTS.md](https://github.com/ocornut/imgui/blob/master/docs/FONTS.md).
+- If this happens with a custom backend: make sure you have uploaded the font texture to the GPU, that all shaders are rendering states are setup properly (e.g. texture is bound).
+Compare your code to existing backends and use a graphics debugger such as [RenderDoc](https://renderdoc.org) to debug your rendering states.

 ##### [Return to Index](#index)